Fighting Chargebacks with Delivery Confirmation

 What Is Delivery Confirmation?

 Delivery confirmation is an option offered by shipping services that sends a confirmation message to the sender when a package is delivered.
-Depending on the service, this may include a photo showing the package at its destination or a signature from the recipient.
+Depending on the service and the type of confirmation requested, this may include a photo showing the package at its destination or a signature from the recipient.

-Delivery confirmation is used for a variety of reasons.
-It can be used to make sure an expensive package isn't left at the customer's doorstep by ensuring they either sign for it directly or pick it up from the nearest office later.
-It can also be used to reverse any chargeback that might result from a customer lying about not having received their purchase.
+Delivery confirmation can be used to make sure an expensive package isn't left at the customer's doorstep by ensuring they either sign for it directly or pick it up from the nearest office later.
+It can also be used to reverse many chargebacks that result from false claims about missing or fraudulent orders.

 What Are the Different Types of Delivery Confirmation?